BlazeDotJar/BlazeDotJar/README.md

 I also never had a job in that direction.
 So I had to teach me everything I have to know to be able to ingeneer and code plugins.

+I also love to code software for Windows.
+Tried to create 2D GameEngines a few times, in Java, C++ and in C#.